 2. "Mammas Don't Let Your Babies Grow Up To Be Cowboys" - with Waylon Jennings

-Released on green vinyl for Record Store Day 2013, this hilarious ode to the world’s favorite drug has Nelson and friends making a pretty peculiar will & testament request.
-The bouncy, juke-y tune features fellow Mary Jane enthusiasts Snoop, Kristofferson, and Johnson crooning over plenty of twang and a smattering of accordion.
-Say what you will about Nelson’s indulgences, but everyone who goes to his funeral is bound to have a real good time.
+Released on green vinyl for Record Store Day 2013, this hilarious ode to the world's favorite drug has Nelson and friends making a pretty peculiar will & testament request.
+The bouncy, juke-y tune features fellow Mary Jane enthusiasts Snoop, Kristofferson, and Johnson, crooning over plenty of honky tonk and a smattering of accordion.
+Say what you will about Nelson's indulgences, but everyone who goes to his funeral is bound to have a really good time.

 Enjoy all things country?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.